Ocean Institute Directors

 The step down support is awarded as a number of hours.
 The salary costs related to those hours are dependent upon the salary of the retired chair or director at the time the hours are used.

-The Executive Assistant to the Director of Research will keep track of the hours used until the award is complete.
+The Research Administrator to the Director of Research will keep track of the hours used until the award is complete.